 The investor approach towards men and women is different – and the by-product of this is an upstream battle for the female founder.

 But, ultimately, I have found this new perspective empowering.
 Why?
 Because knowing what we are up against is half the battle.
-Acknowledging that it is hard makes it easier to get through, and learning the rules of the game inside out gives you the best possible chance to win regardless of the hand you have been dealt.
+Acknowledging that it’s hard makes it easier to get through.
+Learning the rules of the game inside out gives you the best possible chance to win – regardless of the hand you have been dealt.

 Here are six things I have learned about pitching in a patriarchy.

 1. Navigating the patriarchy is a skill.
-Learn it like any other.
+Learn it.

 Understanding the dynamics that shape our society is key to navigating it.
 Without the knowledge of unconscious-bias, the gender funding gap in VC, and the subtle sexist commentary in daily conversation, these things will catch you off guard, knock your confidence, and leave you unnecessarily questioning the fundamentals of your business.

-Across the board, the stories I hear from both founders and investors is that female founders raise less at a lower valuation than their male counterparts, having often proved much more before raising.
+Across the board, I hear stories from both founders and investors that female founders raise less at a lower valuation than their male counterparts – often having proved much more before raising.
 This is the reality we are pitching in.

 It is incredibly frustrating but unsurprising.
 It echoes the gender pay gap.
-Women doing the same – if not more – work, and getting paid less to do so.
+Women are doing the same – if not more – work, and are getting paid less to do so.